Specialised and Intensive Services

-If you are unsure of whether a person is eligible for SIS, please contact the Department for assistance by calling the SIS enquiry line during office hours on 1300 855 669 (free call in Australia).
+If you are unsure of whether a person is eligible for SIS, please contact the Department for assistance by calling the SIS enquiry line during office hours on 1300 855 669 (at the cost of a local call).

 If you experience technical difficulties completing the online form, assistance is available by calling the HSP System Helpdesk during office hours on 1800 020 283 or emailing firstname.lastname@example.org.

 If you are unable to access the online referral form, you may complete the